Academics

 “As its campfires glow against the dark, every culture tells stories to itself about how the gods lit up the morning sky and set the wheel of being into motion.
 The great scientific culture of the West--our culture--is no exception.
 The calculus is the story this world first told itself as it became the modern world.” --David Berlinski

-This course provides a rigorous, in-depth study of calculus on an honors level and is designed for students who are interested in studying mathematics in college as either a major or prerequisite for further studies in the sciences.
+This course provides a rigorous, in-depth study of calculus on an Honors level, and is designed for students who are interested in studying mathematics in college as either a major or prerequisite for further studies.
 The ideal Calculus Honors student has a passion for mathematics, a curiosity about the unknown and seeks out a rewarding challenge in math class.
-This student possesses keen mathematical insight, seeing patterns and making connections on an abstract level.
-The highly conceptual comes natural to the calculus student as does a fluency in algebraic skills.
-They are self-motivated, independent and resilient learners.

-Prerequisite: an “A” average in Precalculus or Math 3/ Pre-calculus and recommendation of the department.
+Prerequisite: An “A” average in Precalculus or Math 3/Precalculus, placement test, and department approval.

 List of 5 members.